top of page

 SECTOR KNOWLEDGE

-Sim has a deep knowledge of the visual arts, craft, and design sectors and a wealth of experience in exhibition curation, gallery management, and art education.
-Sim is dedicated to promoting the work of emerging and established practitioners and is passionate about creating meaningful connections between practitioners and the public.
+Sim has a deep knowledge of the visual arts, craft, and design sectors and a wealth of experience in exhibition curation, gallery management, and art advocacy.
+She is dedicated to promoting the work of emerging and established practitioners and is passionate about creating meaningful connections between artists and the public.
 Sim believes that the arts have the power to transform communities and works to provide access to art of all kinds.
-Sim also has a strong interest in art history and theory, and strives to create meaningful dialogues around the arts in the contemporary world.

 COMMUNICATIONS

-Sim has dedicated time to learning about publicity and communications outside her creative practice.
-In a small organisation.
-You learn on the hop, often having to work intuitively, which can lead to unexpected and innovative outcomes.
+Sim has dedicated time to learning about publicity and communications outside of her creative practice.
+In small organisations it pays to work intuitively, which can lead to nimble and innovative outcomes.
 From writing media releases to setting up, developing, and managing organisational social media profiles, Sim has learned how to develop audiences for her practice and for organisations she has worked for.

 GRANT WRITING

-Grant writing is an essential skill for artists.
-It helps them to develop larger projects and advance their careers.
-It is also important for arts organisations, as grants can provide vital funding to support their work.
-Sim has extensive experience in grant writing.
-She has written successful grant applications for organisations and individuals.
+Writing is an essential skill for artists, and administrators helping them to develop large projects and advance their careers.
+It is also important for arts organisations, as grants can provide vital funding to support new and continued work.
+Sim has extensive experience in grant writing and has written successful grant applications for organisations and individuals.

 WEBSITE MANAGEMENT

-Sim is experienced in website management and has created, managed and co-managed numerous websites for artist projects and arts organisations, including her own.
+Sim is experienced in website development and management having created, managed and co-managed numerous websites for artist projects and arts organisations, including her own.
 She ensures that each website is accessible, organised and visually appealing.

 POLICY DEVELOPMENT

-When developing your arts policy, it's important to be mindful of best practices, relevant legislation, and the interests of stakeholders.
+When developing arts policies, it's important to be mindful of best practice, relevant legislation, and the interests of stakeholders.
 This means taking into account the needs of stakeholders, such as funders, sponsors, and audience members.
-Additionally, it's crucial to ensure you're considering the needs of your artist and team members.
-As your art practice and organisation evolves, so should your policies and procedures.
+It's crucial to ensure the needs of the artist and team members are considered.
+As art practices and organisations evolve, so should the policies and procedures.

 bottom of page